a1exandersuvorov/growzucchini/README.md

   core logic.
 The core of the system is generic and reusable across Arduino-based setups, supporting any combination of devices for any purpose.
 - Python Control App: Receives sensor data from Arduino, makes control decisions, sends commands to actuators.
-CLI-based manual overrides is supported.
+CLI-based manual override is supported.
-- Dockerized Deployment: Python app and InfluxDB run in isolated containers for portability and stability.
+- Dockerized Deployment: Python app and InfluxDB run in isolated container.

 ## Project Structure